umccr/orcahouse-doc/erd/README.md

 ## Note

-- Please note that ERD model published here may lag behind latest development.
+- Please note that the ERD model published here may lag behind the latest development.
 - Using the online WebApp version stores changes only in your Browser cache storage.
 So do any changes made locally with VSCode IDE.
 - For using ERD editor guide, refer to [https://docs.erd-editor.io/docs/category/guides/](https://docs.erd-editor.io/docs/category/guides/)